 On February 16, 2000, the Company acquired York International Corporation's Northfield Freezing Systems Group ("Northfield") for \$39.8 million in cash and the assumption of certain liabilities.
-Northfield, headquartered in Northfield, MN, is a manufacturer of freezers, coolers and dehydrators for the industrial food processing industry.
+Northfield, headquartered in Northfield, MN, is a manufacturer of freezing systems for industrial food processing.
+Northfield's products include freezers, coolers and dehydrators for the food processing industry.
 The Company has recorded goodwill (to be amortized over 40 years) and other intangible assets totaling \$41.6 million relating to the acquisition.
 Northfield's operations are included in the FoodTech segment.